What Type of Cooker Hood Do You Need?

 Canopy hoods are designed to form part of a structure which overhangs the hob.
-The main body of the hood itself can then be disguised by a cupboard, or similar object, overhead.
+The main body of the hood itself can then be disguised by a cupboard, or similar object.
 This allows you to lessen the visual impact a hood might have on your kitchen.
-If you’ve an older kitchen with a chimney above the stove, you may be able to fit the hood into its base, and run ducting all the way to the roof.
+If you have an older kitchen with a chimney above the stove, you may be able to fit the hood into its base, and run ducting all the way to the roof.

 Ceiling hoods, as you might expect, are built directly into the kitchen’s ceiling.
 They have an obvious advantage – they consume far less space than other forms of cooker hood.
 That said, they also require more extensive modification to a kitchen – and are therefore mostly restricted to new builds and extensive redesigns.

 Some designs of ceiling hood are made to mimic a light fitting – they’ll hang downwards, and catch smoke and steam on its way up from the hob.
 Some are even retractable, and will descend mechanically at the flick of a switch.

 If a hob is built into an island unit in the centre of a kitchen, rather than adjacent to a wall, then a different sort of hood will be required – one which sprouts downwards from the ceiling, independent of the kitchen’s walls.
 This sort of hood is called, imaginatively enough, an island hood.
 Large and often imposing, an island hood will make an eye-catching centrepiece for any kitchen.
 For those who prefer something a little more discreet, a ceiling hood might be the better option.

 Integrated hoods are built into a cabinet above the hob.
 They’re designed to blend seamlessly into the rest of the kitchen, and usually come with a door that can be opened upwards whenever the hood is required.
 They’re distinct from canopy hoods in that they are made to look like a kitchen cupboard, rather than sitting just underneath (and within) one.